Share this post on:

 • Please encourage your child to develop their intellectual interest, but also look for situations that may help your child foster friendships.

-• This can be an area where your child struggles, but putting them in contact with other kids with the same interests can be helpful.
+• This can be an area where your child struggles, but it can also be helpful to put them in contact with other kids with the same interests.

 INTP Careers